Hpotato0/os-project-3-hello-scheduler-team-10/README.md

 ```

 ## 4. Lessons Learned
-* `printk`s with interrupt disabling can cause deadlocks!
+* `printk` with interrupt disabling can cause deadlocks!
 * stack traces are invaluable